“Friends and family” financings: tapping your personal network

 Seed financings: the first round from experienced, startup investors

 The definition of a seed investment will vary somewhat depending on whom you ask.
 It would not be unusual for someone to refer to a larger friends and family financing as a seed financing.
 However, the term seed financing usually denotes a company’s first round of financing from third party investors who regularly invest in startup companies.
 These investors are typically individual angel investors, formal angel organizations or even venture capital funds.
-Seed investments are usually made through a mix of equity and loans, or sometimes convertible loan notes (often with a cap on the conversion value – see also The (Troublesome) Convertible Note Cap), simplified (short form) “series seed” financing documents or (often if led by a VC) “full” Series A style investment documents (see below).
+Seed investments are usually made through a mix of equity and convertible loans – typically through convertible notes or Safes (often with a cap on the conversion value – see also Understanding the Valuation Cap), simplified (short form) “series seed” financing documents or (often if led by a VC) “full” Series A style investment documents (see below).
 The structure selected for the investment will depend on investor preference and the availability of tax incentives, and will be influenced by the amount raised.
 As a general matter it is fair to say that the larger the amount raised, the more likely that the investors will use more formal and detailed investment documents.

-Subject to the caveats above, investment amounts under USD/EUR 1,000,000 or so will often use convertible notes or Series Seed investment documentation.
+Subject to the caveats above, smaller investment amounts will often use convertible notes, Safes or Series Seed investment documentation.
 Series Seed investment documents tend to be less extensive than Series A documentation and impose fewer restrictions on the company/management.
 They typically provide for simple, nonparticipating liquidation preferences (reimbursing the investor first), limited investor protective provisions, as well as participation rights and information rights, among other matters.
 Larger seed financings often use full Series A style investment documents.

 In such cases, it is not unusual to still refer to the securities issued as “Series Seed Preferred Stock/Shares” simply because the company and/or the investor want to preserve the lettered rounds (e.g. Series A, Series B, etc.) for subsequent financings to signal that the company still is in its early stages of development.
 A common goal of a seed financing is to delay the need for the Series A financing until such time as the company can attain a significantly higher valuation.